GriffithsLab/PyTepFit/README.md

 # Modelling large-scale brain network dynamics underlying the TMS-EEG evoked response

-This repository includes the code required to reproduce the results in: "TMS-EEG evoked responses are driven by recurrent large-scale network dynamics" Davide Momi, Zheng Wang, John D. Griffiths
+This repository includes the code required to reproduce the results in: "TMS-EEG evoked responses are driven by recurrent large-scale network dynamics" Davide Momi, Zheng Wang, John D. Griffiths.

+#### Please read our paper, and if you use this code, please cite our paper:
+Momi D, Wang Z, Griffiths JD.
+2023.
+TMS-EEG evoked responses are driven by recurrent large-scale network dynamics. eLife2023;12:e83232 DOI: https://doi.org/10.7554/eLife.83232